Wraparound Service and Positive Behavior Support

 Wraparound can be integrated into school-based planning for students with special needs, regardless of special education label or agency involvement.
 Bringing families, friends, and other natural support persons together with teachers, behavior specialists, and other professionals involved with the student and family can be done for students at the first indication of need (Scott & Eber, 2003).
 The wraparound approach is a critical part of the SW-PBS system as it offers a means for schools to succeed with the 1–2% of students whose needs have become so complex that starting with an FBA/BIP process for one selected problem behavior is not efficient, effective, or enough to improve quality-of-life issues for all those affected.

 The benefits that SW-PBS offer to the highest level of support on the continuum (wraparound) include experience with a problem-solving approach and using data to guide decisions.
-Also, full implementation of SW-PBS at the universal level provides a solid base of lower-level interventions (e.g., primary and secondary) to build on and more effective and supportive environments in which to implement wraparound plans.
+Also, full implementation of SW-PBS at the universal level provides a solid base of lower-level interventions (e.g., Tier 1 and Tier 2 supports) to build on and more effective and supportive environments in which to implement wraparound plans.
 Within a three-tier system of behavioral support, students who need tertiary-level supports also have access to and can benefit from universal and secondary supports.
-Each level of support in SW-PBS is “in addition to” the previous level.
+Each level of support in SW-PBS is "in addition to" the previous level.
 In other words, no student only needs wraparound as the wraparound plan, with its multiple life-domain and multiple-perspective focus, often makes the universal and secondary supports available in the school effective for the student.

 Allen, R. I., & Petr, C. G. (1998).
 Rethinking family-centered practice.
 American Journal of Orthopsychiatry, 68, 196–204.